gridscale/terraform-provider-gridscale/website/docs/r/postgres.html.md

 * `name` - (Required) The human-readable name of the object.
 It supports the full UTF-8 character set, with a maximum of 64 characters.

-* `release_no` - (Required) Release no. of postgreSQL service.
-For convenience, please use [gscloud](https://github.com/gridscale/gscloud) to get the list of available postgreSQL service release numbers.
+* `release` - (Required) The PostgreSQL release of this instance.
+For convenience, please use [gscloud](https://github.com/gridscale/gscloud) to get the list of available postgreSQL service releases.

 * `performance_class` - (Required) Performance class of postgreSQL service.
 Available performance classes at the time of writing: `standard`, `high`, `insane`, `ultra`.